MMTutorBench: The First Multimodal Benchmark for AI Math Tutoring: Benchmark Statistics

 \section{Benchmark Statistics}

 Statistics of MMTutorBench are summarized in Table~\ref{tab:stats}.
-The benchmark comprises 685 problems incorporating 1,370 images.
-In this benchmark, nearly half of the problems (47.01\%) contain two or more images.
+The benchmark comprises 770 problems incorporating 1,414 images.
+In this benchmark, nearly half of the problems (46.1\%) contain two or more images.

 The textual components of the benchmark are comprehensive.
-Questions are detailed, averaging 429.34 tokens.
-Similarly, the reference answers are substantial, averaging 146.1 tokens per problem, and are structured into three distinct tasks: \textbf{Insight Discovery}, \textbf{Operation Formulation}, and \textbf{Operation Execution}.
+Questions are detailed, averaging 429.17 tokens.
+Similarly, the reference answers are substantial, averaging 144.3 tokens per problem, and are structured into three distinct tasks: \textbf{Insight Discovery}, \textbf{Operation Formulation}, and \textbf{Operation Execution}.

 We further analyze the benchmark's composition by mathematical domain and difficulty level, as illustrated in Figure~\ref{fig:domain}.
-The problems predominantly cover Algebra (79.1\%), with the remainder split between Analysis \& Calculus (11.4\%) and other topics.
-In terms of difficulty, the benchmark is designed to be challenging, with a vast majority of problems classified as Hard (71.4\%), ensuring a rigorous test of advanced reasoning capabilities.
+The problems predominantly cover Algebra (77.8\%), followed by Advanced topics (15.5\%, encompassing Number Theory and Calculus) and Geometry (6.8\%).
+In terms of difficulty, each problem is rated on a 1--5 scale, where scores of 1--2 correspond to \textbf{Easy}, a score of 3 to \textbf{Medium}, and scores of 4--5 to \textbf{Hard}.
+The benchmark spans a range of complexity, with the majority of problems classified as Medium (62.3\%) or Easy (32.1\%), while Hard problems (5.6\%) represent the most demanding cases.